ziyangwang007/VMambaMorph/README.md

 2. Dataset:
 Download the SR-Reg dataset [Official Page](https://github.com/Guo-Stone/MambaMorph).
-(Please be aware the size of dataset is 128x128x128 in the VMambaMorph project.)
+(Please be aware the input size is 128x128x128 in the VMambaMorph project, due to memory cost.)

 3. Train VoxelMorph (With or Without Feature Extractor)
 ```